If your teen is in immediate crisis:

 One of the best things you can do to help get the Yellow Ribbon Program into a specific community is talk to the stake-holders.

-For instance, a school.
+For instance, for a school.
 Visit with a few other parents and go talk to the school counselors and/or principal.
 Share your interest in making sure the students and all staff have Yellow Ribbon Training made available.
 We would love to hear from you as well, please feel free to contact us to learn more, get answers to questions and 10 free YR cards to take with you to the meeting.
 We're always happy to help open doors to making suicide prevention accessible to everyone.